Low Deposit & Government Schemes

 Not necessarily, but be realistic.
 The lowest-deposit structures carry the strictest conduct rules.
 A recent missed mortgage repayment or hardship flag can rule out the top-end options.
 The usual fix is time and clean conduct.
 A file that does not fit today can often be positioned to fit within six to twelve months.

-Which low-deposit pathway is cheapest?
+Which low-deposit option is cheapest?

 It depends on your profession, family position, location and file - which is an annoying answer, but a true one.
 A government guarantee generally avoids LMI entirely if you are eligible and the property fits the price cap.
 Lender-paid LMI shifts the cost into the loan product.
 Deposit-boost structures need the least cash up front but cost more to run.
-The honest way to answer is to compare the pathways you actually qualify to be considered for, side by side.
+The honest way to answer is to compare the options you actually qualify to be considered for, side by side.

 General information only, not credit advice.
 Your circumstances, lender criteria and responsible lending requirements apply.
-John Carson-Zangor is a credit representative (537545) of QED Credit Services Pty Ltd, Australian Credit Licence 387856.
+John Carson-Zangor is an authorised credit representative (Credit Representative Number 537545) of QED Credit Services Pty Ltd (Australian Credit Licence Number 387856).